How Do You Search For Information

 Library Search Box

 The library Search Box is an excellent place to begin searching for resources and materials.
 This Search Box simultaneously searches both our book and video collections along with the GCC Library's rich collection of online resources and materials.
 As well, tabs and option buttons allow you to further narrow your information by content type, allowing you to access the type of information you need.
-An in-depth analysis of how this search system works can be found in Sections Three and Four of this tutorial.
+An in-depth analysis of how this search system works can be found in Section Three of this tutorial.

 As well, you can also find information and resources through the GCC Library's collection of online databases.
 At the library, we subscribe to nearly 100 different databases that contain a wealth of articles, ebooks, and other online content that is free for students and can be accessed both on-campus and at home.
 These databases are typically arranged by subject, type, or discipline.
 Therefore, we have some databases that specialize nursing resources, others that specialize in business, and still others in psychology, philosophy, science, etc. To see a full list, please visit our Databases by Subject Page.
 An in-depth analysis of how to find information through the library databases can be found on Section Four of this tutorial.